OnkarKulkarni2001/BMP_ReaderWriter/README.md

 void SetColor(const sColor& color, int x, int y);	--> Sets RGBA color at location (x, y) of image.bmp

+void ReadBMP(const char* path)		--> Reads the .bmp file and stores it in cBMPImage's object and you can export it later

 void ExportBMP(const char* path) const;		--> Exports/Saves the bitmap image with path as name in solution directory.

 ---